chauff/ImageLocationEstimation/README.md

 The code has been implemented on top of the [Lemur Toolkit for Information Retrieval](http://sourceforge.net/projects/lemur/) and requires it to be installed.

+Since the code was first used for the Placing Task @ [MediaEval 2011](http://www.multimediaeval.org/mediaeval2011/), different runs on that dataset are also included here in the folder [MediaEval2011](https://github.com/charlotteHase/ImageLocationEstimation/tree/master/MediaEval2011).

 Getting Started
 ---------------